kendru/learn-cljs/content/section-4/lesson-22-managing-state.md

 ### Replacing state with `reset!`

 While `swap!` is useful for transforming the state of an atom, sometimes we just want to update the atom's entire state at once.
 Using ClojureScript's standard library, this is not a difficult task: `(swap! counter (constantly 0))`. `constantly` returns a function that always returns a specific value every time it is called, so in this case, it returns a function that will always return 0, given any argument, which will effectively reset the counter state to 0.
-However, this code is not as cleat as it could be, which is why ClojureScript also provides the `reset!` function.
+However, this code is not as clear as it could be, which is why ClojureScript also provides the `reset!` function.
 This function simply takes the atom and a value, which it sets as the atom's new state.
 Like `swap!`, it returns the new state:

 ```clojure
 (reset! counter 0)